poseidon/typhoon/docs/cl/google-cloud.md

 #### DNS Zone

-Clusters create a DNS A record `${cluster_name}.${dns_zone}` to resolve a network load balancer backed by controller instances.
-This FQDN is used by workers and `kubectl` to access the apiserver.
+Clusters create a DNS A record `${cluster_name}.${dns_zone}` to resolve a TCP proxy load balancer backed by controller instances.
+This FQDN is used by workers and `kubectl` to access the apiserver(s).
 In this example, the cluster's apiserver would be accessible at `yavin.google-cloud.example.com`.

-You'll need a registered domain name or subdomain registered in a Google Cloud DNS zone.
+You'll need a registered domain name or delegated subdomain on Google Cloud DNS.
 You can set this up once and create many clusters with unique names.

 ```tf
 resource "google_dns_managed_zone" "zone-for-clusters" {